jmcollin78/versatile_thermostat/documentation/en/troubleshooting.md

 Some reversible heat pumps have modes that allow the heat pump to decide whether to heat or cool.
 These modes are labeled as 'Auto' or 'Heat_cool' depending on the brand.
 These two modes should not be used with _VTherm_ because _VTherm_'s algorithms require explicit knowledge of whether the system is in heating or cooling mode, which these modes do not provide.

 You should only use the following modes: `Heat`, `Cool`, `Off`, or optionally `Fan` (although `Fan` has no practical purpose with _VTherm_).

+## Open Window Detection Does Not Prevent Preset Changes

+Indeed, preset changes while a window is open are taken into account, and this is the expected behavior.
+If the action mode is set to _Turn Off_ or _Fan Only_, the preset change and target temperature adjustment are applied immediately.
+Since the device is either turned off or in fan-only mode, there is no risk of heating the outside.
+When the device mode switches to Heating or Cooling, the preset and temperature will be applied and used.

+If the action mode is set to _Frost Protection_ or _Eco_, the preset temperature is applied, **but the preset itself remains unchanged**.
+This allows for preset changes while the window is open without altering the setpoint temperature, which remains as programmed in the action mode.

+### Example:
+1. **Initial state**: Window closed, action mode set to _Frost Protection_, preset on Comfort, and setpoint temperature at 19°C.
+2. **Window opens and system waits**: The preset remains on Comfort, **but the setpoint temperature switches to 10°C** (frost protection).
+This state may seem inconsistent because the displayed preset does not match the applied setpoint temperature.
+3. **Preset change to Boost** (by the user or the Scheduler): The preset switches to Boost, but the setpoint temperature remains at 10°C (frost protection).
+This state may also appear inconsistent.
+4. **Window closes**: The preset remains on Boost, and the setpoint temperature changes to 21°C (Boost).
+The inconsistency disappears, and the user's preset change is correctly applied.